 i. “‘To grasp the heel’ also meant to go behind one’s back in order to deceive or trick him, and this became the dominant characteristic of the man.”
 (Boice)

 ii.
-Why is it important to know that Jacob wept?Because it helps us understand how desperate and broken he was as he hung on the Lord, now pleading only for a blessing.
+It is important to know that Jacob wept because it helps us understand how desperate and broken he was as he hung on the LORD, now pleading only for a blessing.

 B. Judgment promised against a confident Israel.

 1. (7-11) Though Israel is confident in its wealth, God will bring them low.

 “A cunning Canaanite!